Storyblok Raises $80M Series C - Read News

 Switching to headless eCommerce improves your website’s load time because it simplifies your site’s architecture.
 You can implement changes to your front-end architecture directly, such as integrating new functions, without adding third-party plugins to the back end.
 Also, your site’s front end pulls data from the back end via an API instead of relying on resources like CSS and JavaScript files.
 This removes the burden of excess code that can slow down your website and affect its performance.

-Section titled 3.
-Unlimited omnichannel capabilities 3.
-Unlimited omnichannel capabilities
+3. Unlimited omnichannel capabilities

 Streamlined content management helps you deliver an omnichannel experience to customers.
 An omnichannel experience is one that creates a consistent customer experience no matter where or how a client interacts with your brand.
 Zach Goldstein, CEO and founder of PublicRec, a clothing brand, says, “Our move to headless was really about having the easiest access to play with our content so that our customers have the best experience possible.”